KEY LINKS

 I’ve had both the Chase Sapphire Preferred and Capital One Venture cards and so has my wife.
 The Preferred was one of the first credit cards I ever signed up for.
 I signed up for the Sapphire Preferred as well as two Southwest cards and used those to get my first ever Southwest Companion Pass.
 Then used 170,000 Southwest Rapid Rewards points to fly our family of 8 to Reno – our very first use of miles and points back in 2014.

 In 2019, Capital One made some enhancements to the Venture card offering that gave the CSP a run for its money.
 In 2020, it was pretty clear that the CSP had the upper hand.
-However, as I recently pointed out, the Venture has made some positive changes.
+However, as I have pointed out before, the Venture has had some positive changes.
 So I thought that it was time to revisit these two mid-range cards to see if one is better.
 Let’s review the details.

-• The Capital One Venture has a annual_fees.
+- The Capital One Venture has a $95 annual fee

-• The Chase Sapphire Preferred has a annual_fees.
+- The Chase Sapphire Preferred has a $95 annual fee.

 Winner: This is a tie obviously.
 At one point, the Venture card waived the annual fee for the first year, but that is no longer the case.